thushanthyshanthakumar-max/AMS/PROJECT_SUMMARY.md

 ### Access Control
 - Admins: Full access to all data
-- Teachers: Only assigned groups
+- Lecturers: Only assigned groups
 - Automatic verification on each page
 - Secure session management